Casper Promoted to VMI Chaplain

 Casper renewed his faith during his 1st Class year, when Col. James Park was Institute chaplain.
 After graduating in 2004, Casper wanted to remain at VMI and become involved with cadet ministry.
 He was hired to work in the VMI admissions office.
 “I loved my job in admissions, but my heart was really with ministry to cadets,” he said.

 Casper recalls clearly when he felt the call to go to seminary in 2009.
 “I was sitting in that pew,” he said as he pointed to the 7th pew back, west side of Memorial Hall chapel.
 “Chaplain Park was giving a message on Peter walking on water.
 I had heard the story many times before, but this time was different.
 I sensed the call to trust God and step out in faith toward fulltime ministry.”
-Within two weeks, Casper submitted his resignation to VMI, put his house on the market, and he and his wife, Lauren moved to Virginia Beach where he attended seminary at Regent University and served as pastor to young adults at Avalon Hills Bible Church.
+Within two weeks, Casper submitted his resignation to VMI, put his house on the market, and he and his wife moved to Virginia Beach where he attended seminary at Regent University and served as pastor to young adults at Avalon Hills Bible Church.

 Phillips became chaplain when Park retired in 2016.
 “Coming into the chaplain position is so special for me, because I look up to Chaplain Park and Chaplain Phillips so much,” said Casper.
 He confessed that stepping into Phillips’ shadow weighs heavily on him because Phillips’ influence was strong, not only on Casper, but on the Corps and the VMI community.
 However, he is buoyed by the benefit of having observed both men and their approaches to cadet ministry for nearly ten years.
 “VMI is a fast-paced environment and ministry is too,” he said.